Why Your Flight to Tokyo Goes Over Alaska

 Dynamic Replanning

-In-flight optimization adjusts routes based on actual conditions.
-If winds differ from forecast, updated routing may save fuel for the remainder of the flight.
+Routes aren’t locked in once the plane takes off.
+In-flight optimization adjusts based on actual conditions.
+If winds differ from the forecast, updated routing for the remainder of the flight can still save meaningful fuel.

 Network Route Optimization